 If you're buying your crypto with another cryptocurrency, for example, buying ETH with BTC - this is a taxable event in the USA.
 The IRS views this as two separate transactions.
 Let's use the example above - you want to buy ETH with BTC.

 The IRS sees this as you disposing of your BTC.
 You're then buying ETH at market value.
 Even though you never received any fiat currency, you still need to pay tax on the sale of the BTC - not the purchase of the ETH.

 To calculate your capital gain in this example, you'd use the cost base of your BTC and subtract it from the fair market value of BTC on the day you bought ETH.
 If you eventually sell the ETH, your cost basis will be the market value of ETH on the day you made the trade.

 Buying crypto with stablecoins

-Buying crypto with stablecoins is viewed the same way as buying crypto with another crypto - so it's subject to Capital Gains Tax.
+Buying crypto with stablecoins is viewed the same way as swapping crypto for another crypto - so any gain is subject to Capital Gains Tax.

 Despite this, you'll still need to record and report these transactions to the IRS as taxable events.

 Do you pay tax when you sell crypto in the US?